 “Kahooki.
 My little bear.’
 My voice was hoarse.
 “I know you’re the most ferocious tigrotto who ever prowled a jungle.
 Everybody knows this.
 You have nothing to prove.
 And we’re going to go now.
 But, one thing, Junior - please.
 Today, of all days, would be the worst day ever to make your old daddy have to deskunk you.
 It would cripple me.
 Maybe permanently.
 I won’t be able to spend a few hours getting the skunk out.
 It’ll ruin the car.
 We won’t be able to sell it and buy a trailer.
 You’ll live in motels your whole life.
 You don't want that, Bearface.
 So, no skunk.
 If you see the skunk, turn the other cheek.
 Will you do that for me, Fatso?”

 Roo wouldn’t commit.
 We went ahead of the couple to avoid my having to push them back upslope if it came to that.
-At gunpoint I would probably be have to whittle a system of pulleys and winches out of felled tree trunks like they used in the gulag to retrieve tractors that had fallen through the ice.
+At gunpoint I would probably be forced to whittle a system of pulleys and winches out of felled tree trunks like they used in the gulag to retrieve tractors that had fallen through the ice.
 Better to get them out of sight and out of mind.
 Anyway, he could always shoot his way out.

 And, Roo, who can always be counted on to be sweet, even if she considers herself the greatest comic prankster of all the jungles and forests and mountains there are, didn’t pull on the leash or be impatient at all.
 She was a gentle young lady and we went for a shortened walk of about an hour.
 It was all I could hack.
 When we got back, the gun-toting man and his wife and dog were gone.
 He was probably back in Tombstone by now.
 It was too bad he was in an RV park.
 He might have better luck if he started offering marshaling services at motel offices.